-As part of the works identified at Location 2 a retarding basin is proposed as there is open space within the Trinity College property which could possibly be acquired.
+As part of the works identified at Location 2 a constructed wetland with flood storage provision is proposed as there is undeveloped land within the Trinity College (Parish) property which could possibly be acquired or used for stormwater management as part of future development of the balance of the land.
 The existing conditions flood modelling results highlight that a large portion of the undeveloped area in the north eastern corner of the property is subject to flooding approximately 200-400 mm deep for the 100 year ARI event.
-Any future development in this area should consider the extent of flooding for existing conditions (the implementation of a Special Building Overlay (SBO) would ensure this was the case) to appropriately set floor levels and not obstruct overland flows.
+Any future development in this area should consider the extent of flooding for existing conditions (the implementation of a Special Building Overlay (SBO) would ensure this was the case) to appropriately set floor levels for any development and ensure that it does not obstruct overland flows.
 This could result in a more expensive development design and construction (e.g. structural footings).
-As such the construction of a retarding basin within a portion of the property presents an opportunity to appropriately retard catchment flows that would reduce the constraints on any future development within that part of the property.
+As such the construction of a wetland with flood storage within a portion of the property presents an opportunity to appropriately retard catchment flows that would reduce the constraints on any future development within that part of the property.
+An opportunity exists to negotiate the construction and funding of the asset as part of the future development of the land, subject to detailed design.